plawson/kubernetes-cluster/kubernetes-zookeeper/manifests/README.md

 ```

 ## PodDisruptionBudget
-A PodDisruptionBudget is created, except in the zookeeper_micro.yaml manifest, to advertise the number of Pods that can
+A PodDisruptionBudget is created to advertise the number of Pods that can
 be safely drained or evicted.
 When administrators apply managed node or base image updates, if they cordon and drain the
 node appropriately, this will ensure that the ensemble remains available throughout the procedure.
 For ZooKeeper, the
 correct MaxUnavailable setting is always 1.
 Even with the 5 server ensemble deployed by zookeeper.yaml, we want to